WPP-Public/akqa-nz-silverstripe-hashpath/README.md

 }
 ```

-After completing this step, navigate in Terminal or similar to the SilverStrippe root directory and run `composer install` or `composer update` depending on whether or not you have composer already in use.
+After completing this step, navigate in Terminal or similar to the SilverStripe root directory and run `composer install` or `composer update` depending on whether or not you have composer already in use.

 ###.htaccess